AmesAl-Anon/Al-Anon/src/notes.md

 or you can do all of the above except the first command above git mv build/* . from the Visual Studio Code github publish extension too except can't do the build/ mv

- ********
+***

- Make this site google searcheable
+## Make AmesAl-Anon.github.io site google searcheable

 1) go to Google Search verification site

- 2) meta name="google-site-verification" content="the random code that google told you to put into the header" put the meta tag line into the header of this website and it only needs to go into the home page html file.
+2) meta name="google-site-verification" content="random code that google told you to put into the header" <-- put this meta tag line into the header of this website and it only needs to go into the home page html file.
+I wrote some nunjucks code so it will only be in the index.html of the main site.

- 3) then go back to Google search and click the proper button to verfiy home page
+3) Go back to Google search and finish the verification by clicking the proper button to verfiy home page

+4) Google will verity the site and say Done -- Ed H. done 5/15/2026

+5) In a day or so go to https://search.google.com/search-console?resource_id=https://amesal-anon.github.io/ and see if it is indexed